 - Un-merge any merged cells where the image was placed

-- Once inserted right click on the image and select Format Picture, then check Move and size with cells
+- Once the image has been inserted, right click on the image and select Format Picture.
+Then check Move and size with cells.

 Why does my Excel template generate PDF outputs that have bits cut off / missing?